meeeeemu/youtube-antiadblock-block/README.md

 fix playlists (it will happen)

+probably make it more i guess compatible with stuff lol

 #### NOTE: this will disable a few features on the video player and you may find some videos are unable to be played due to copyright but hey it's better than wasting your time by sitting through ads

 ## installation